 Note: Do not run backups on a client node because it causes heavy use of non-swappable kernel memory on the metadata server.
 During a backup, every inode on the filesystem is visited, and if done from a client, it imposes a huge load on the metadata server.
 The metadata server may experience typical out-of-memory symptoms, and in the worst case can even become unresponsive or crash.

-NFS

-You can put an NFS server on top of CXFS so that computer systems that are not part of the cluster can share the filesystems.
+NFS You can put an NFS server on top of CXFS so that computer systems that are not part of the cluster can share the filesystems.
 You should run the NFS server on the CXFS active metadata server for optimal performance.

-Quotas

-XFS quotas are supported.
+Quotas XFS quotas are supported.
 However, the quota mount options must be the same on all mounts of the filesystem.
-You can administer quotas from any IRIX or SGI ProPack node in the cluster that has the quota administration software installed.
-You must install the quota administration software on the potential server administration nodes in the cluster.
+You can administer quotas from any IRIX or Linux node in the cluster.
 For more information about setting quotas, see XFS for Linux Administration and IRIX Admin: Disks and Filesystems.

-Samba

-You can run Samba on top of CXFS, allowing Windows machines to support CXFS and have access to the filesystem.
+Samba You can run Samba on top of CXFS, allowing Windows machines to support CXFS and have access to the filesystem.
 Samba should run on the active metadata server for optimal performance.
 You should not serve the same CXFS filesystem from multiple nodes in a cluster.
 The architecture of Samba assumes that each share is exported by a single server.
 Because all Samba client accesses to files and directories in that share are directed through a single Samba server, the Samba server is able to maintain private metadata state to implement the required concurrent access controls (in particular, share modes, write caching and oplock states).
 This metadata is not necessarily promulgated to the filesystem and there is no protocol for multiple Samba servers exporting the same share to communicate this information between them.

-Running multiple Samba servers on one or more CXFS (or NFS) clients exporting a single share that maps to a common underlying filesystem has the following risks:
+Running multiple Samba servers on one or more CXFS clients exporting a single share that maps to a common underlying filesystem has the following risks: